-How can you cultivate your creative identity through a creative mindset and actions towards radical creativity in your professional life?
+How can you cultivate your creative identity through a creative mindset and radically creative actions in your professional life?

 In this sub-chapter, we’ll explore what a creative identity is and how you can develop one.

 What is a creative action?
-Creative actions are rooted in the interaction between an individual and the environment (Glăveanu et al., 2013).
-This interaction can sometimes lead to a sudden inclination to do something unpremeditated and different.
+Creative actions are rooted in the interaction between an individual and their environment (Glăveanu et al., 2013).
+This interaction can sometimes lead to an inclination to do something unpremeditated and different.

-An individual with a creative identity is a person who sees themselves as creative and likes to feel creative and perform creatively.
-Your creative identity is one of multiple identities that you might have, such as being a citizen, a community member, part of a family, a friend, etc.
+A person with a creative identity is someone who sees themself as creative and likes to feel creative and perform creatively.
+Your creative identity is one of many identities that you might have, such as being a citizen, a community member, part of a family, a friend, etc.

 These are people who perform an artistic activity, like composing music, dancing, drawing, illustration, photography, singing, etc.